kasemir/org.csstudio.display.builder/Readme.md

 and the corresponding replacement behavior.

 Compared to `org.csstudio.apputil.macros.MacroUtil`, `org.csstudio.display.builder.model.macros.MacroHandler` simply recurses instead of maintaining its own stack/lockstack/parsedMacros.
-May have to check for infinite loop.
+Need to check for infinite loop.

 Properties that support macros are based on `MacroizedWidgetProperty`.
 They distinguish between the original value specification,